 Adiposity is a complex trait, whose genetic component is influenced by the contribution of many different loci.
 From latest genome-wide association studies (GWASs), the number of genetic variants (single nucleotide polymorphisms; SNPs) found to be associated to different measures of body fat distribution has exponentially increased5,7.
 A genetic risk score (GRS), obtained by summing up weights and risk alleles of the SNPs associated to the trait, is a powerful tool to capture the genetic component of complex phenotypes10.

 But, even if GRS obtained in large GWAS and meta-analyses were validated in very well-powered studies they need replication in other independent samples to assess the reproducibility of the genome-phenotype association11.
-The objective of a Mendelian randomization analysis is to test a causal hypothesis and the genetic information, that we used in form of GRS, represents the instrumental variable (IV) that is assumed to be linked to the outcomes only through the endogenous variables (the adiposity measures) 12,13.
+The objective of a Mendelian randomization analysis is to test a causal hypothesis and the genetic information, that we used in form of GRS, represents the instrumental variable (IV) that is linked to the outcomes only through the endogenous variables (the adiposity measures) 12,13.
 Indeed, a MR design can reduce reverse causality and confounding.

 The Malmö Diet and Cancer (MDC) and the Malmö Preventive Projects (MPP) are two large urban-based cohort studies based in Malmö in Southern Sweden in which >27,000 participants were genotyped.
 In the two samples, different measures of adiposity (BMI, waist circumference, hip, and body fat) as well as BP, were recorded.
 In the MPP there is also the possibility to evaluate hypertension incidence (not only prevalence) during follow-up, as this cohort was re-examined 23.6±4.3 years after the baseline exam.